What are the symptoms of anxiety and what can cause anxiety?

 Getting help for anxiety

-SuicideLine Victoria counsellors can also help you work through your anxiety.
-Call us on 1300 651 251 or click the floating chat button on the right to chat with a counsellor online.
-You do not need a referral to use our service.
+SuicideLine Victoria counsellors can help you work through your anxiety.
+Call us on 1300 651 251 or click the chat button on the right to chat with a counsellor online.
+Our service is free, and you do not need a referral.

 If it is an emergency, please call 000.